-Bounds Check Address Model Surface Type Description Surface BTS BUFFER Messages using the BTS address model detect any address offsets that, either directly or through the offset calculations, exceed the offset size of the buffer as specified in the SURFACE_STATE.
+Bounds Address Surface Check Model Type Description Surface BTS BUFFER Messages using the BTS address model detect any address offsets that, either directly or through the offset calculations, exceed the offset size of the buffer as specified in the SURFACE_STATE.
 When bounds checks are performed on a BTS BUFFER, Untyped Messages use the data size of the Surface element as the pitch, whereas Typed messages use the programmed surface pitch.
+Surface BTS SCRATCH Messages using the BTS address model detect any U address component that exceeds the U size of the structured buffer, or a V address component that exceeds the Pitch of the structured buffer, as specified in the SURFACE_STATE.
 Surface BTS 1D, 2D, 3D, CUBE Messages using the BTS address model detect any U, V, or R address components that exceed the Width, Height, and Depth sizes of the surface, as specified in the SURFACE_STATE.
-Media BTS 2D Some media-oriented messages using the BTS address model detect X or Y address components that exceed the Width and Height of the surface, as

-Bounds Check Address Model Surface Type Description specified in the SURFACE_STATE.
+Media BTS 2D Some media-oriented messages using the BTS address model detect X or Y address components that exceed the Width and Height of the surface, as specified in the SURFACE_STATE.
 If a read access is outside of the surface boundaries, the read access is treated as an in-bounds access and returns the value of the nearest pixel.
 Write accesses outside of the surface boundaries are dropped.
 GenState A32 BUFFER Messages using the A32 Stateless address model detect any address offsets that, either directly or through the offset calculations, exceed the General State Buffer Size specified in the STATE_BASE_ADDRESS.
 If General State Buffer Size is zero, then any A32 Stateless access is out-of-bounds.
-PTSS A32 BUFFER Some A32 messages specify a Per Thread Scratch Space Size in their message header.
-When that message header is present and Local Thread Checking is enabled in GT Mode Register , the A32 message detects any address offsets that, directly or through the offset calculations, exceed the Per Thread Scratch Space Size.
-These A32 messages must additionally perform the GenState boundary check because the PTSS value is not guaranteed by trusted software to be within the GenState boundary limits.
+PTSS A32 BUFFER Same as GenState.
 Canonical A64 BUFFER Messages using A64 Stateless address model detect any A64 address offset in the message that cross the canonical address boundary as out-of-bound.
-Messages using non-A64 address models do not need to check for crossing the canonical address boundary because their surface and boundaries are assumed Shared SLM BUFFER Messages using the SLM address model detect any address offsets that, either directly or through the offset calculations, exceed the SLM memory size allocated to that workgroup.
-If the offset exceeds the allocated SLM memory size, the offset wraps around in the workgroup's allocated memory boundary and treated as an in-bound access.
-Untyped2D FLAT BUFFER If any byte(s) of the Untyped 2D block being accessed is outside of the underlying 2D Surface boundaries (as specified by the message header), those byte(s) will be considered as 'out-of-bound.'
-Hardware will return zeros for all reads from out-of-bound bytes.
-Writes to out-of-bound memory locations will be dropped.
+Messages using non-A64 address models do not need to check for crossing the canonical address boundary because their surface and boundaries are assumed to be properly configured by the graphics driver.
+Shared SLM BUFFER Messages using the SLM address model detect any address offsets that, either directly or through the offset calculations, exceed the SLM memory size allocated to that workgroup.
+If any address DW(s) exceeds the allocated SLM memory size, zeros are returned for those DW(s) for Read messages, and for Write Messages those DW(s) are not updated.
+Only the lower 17b of SLM offset (mapped to maximum SLM space of 128KB) is considered for out-of-bound check.